 The fine art of a good education

-Creative Question: What does a course at Christie's Education offer art history students?
+Creative careers Question: What does a course at Christie's Education offer art history students?
 Answer: A mix of theory and practical skills says art specialist and auctioneer, Kate Flitcroft.

 For a while, Kate Flitcroft, 33 — now Associate Director and Specialist, Silver Department and Auctioneer at Christie's — thought she might become an architect, like her late father.
 But after studying architecture at Washington University in St Louis, U.S.A., she visited her university roommate, whose parents are collectors of decorative art.
 They showed her their collection and a Christie's catalogue.
 It was such a transformational moment she became to think about other training and career paths.